 When it comes to viewpoints in the Austrian Alps, it is hard to beat the view from the bridge on the Olpererhütte hike route that overlooks Schlegeis Stausee and the surrounding snowcapped peaks.

 1) Olpererhütte Hike Map

 If you aren’t familiar with the area, the Olpererhütte is a mountain hut, where people can hike to as part of a day trip or a longer overnight hiking route.

 While the views are beautiful from the hut itself, the Olpererhütte bridge is the definite highlight here.
 To reach the bridge, all you need to do is hike for another 5 minutes or so past the hut.

 If you would like to learn more on the longer loop option, then also take a look at the Friesenberghaus Hiking Guide.

 2) Olpererhütte Hike Details

 The main option for those day hikers out there is to simply go from the Schleigeis Stausee parking lot to the Olpererhütte and bridge, and then back down.
 The below details will go over that route:

-Hike Name: Olpererhütte / Olperer Hut (Elevation: 2,388 Meters / 7,835 Feet)
+- Hike Name: Olpererhütte / Olperer Hut (Elevation: 2,388 Meters / 7,835 Feet)

 - Route #: 502

 - Starting & Ending Point: Schleigeis Stausee Parking Lot

-Length: 6 KM / 3.7 Miles
+- Length: 6 KM / 3.7 Miles

-Duration: 3 Hours (~1.5 hours each way)
+- Duration: 3 Hours (~1.5 hours each way)

-Elevation Gain: 600 Meters / 1,969 Feet
+- Elevation Gain: 600 Meters / 1,969 Feet

 - Terrain: Rock / Dirt

 3) How To Get To Olpererhütte

 There are a couple main ways to get yourself to the starting point of the Olpererhütte hike at the Schleigeis Stausee Parking Lot.

 Driving Your Car

 If there is spaces in the smaller lot, it would make more sense to park there.
 If not, you will just need to walk another 10 minutes or so to the trailhead from the main lot.

-Note that you will need to pay a toll of 12 Euro to access the Schlegeis Alpenstrasse Alpine Road that goes to the Schlegeis area.
+Note that you will need to pay a toll of 15.50 Euro to access the Schlegeis Alpenstrasse Alpine Road that goes to the Schlegeis area.
 The toll booth is about 15 minutes prior to reaching the Schlegeis area.

-Taking The Bus
+Taking the Bus

 On the other hand, if coming by bus you can take the seasonal 4102 route (~May to September) that runs from Mayrhofen to Schlegeis Stausee.

 Road Opening: Note that the road to get to the Schlegeis area is only open from around mid May to October so taking part of the hike outside of these months will not be possible.

 The map below shows the location of the two parking lots, the trailhead, the Olperer Hut and the bridge.

 4) Where to Stay in Mayrhofen

 I would recommend staying in the town of Mayrhofen though as it does have a good amount of choices when it comes to accommodation and it is also very centrally located to many different activities around the area.

 Since Mayrhofen is a relatively small valley town, no matter where you stay in it, you will be at most a 20 minute walk to restaurants, bars, the cable cars, and the train station.

 5) What To Bring on the Hike